"

 After exiting the esophagus food enters the stomach, a J-shaped organ which lies between the esophagus and the entry of the small intestine.
 It spans the epigastric and left hypochondriac regions.

-The stomach receives the food bolus from the esophagus which enters through the lower esophageal sphincter and acts like a blender, grinding down ingredients into a smaller, more fluid liquid called chyme.
+The stomach receives the food bolus from the esophagus which enters through the LES and acts like a blender, grinding down ingredients into a smaller, more fluid liquid called chyme.

 The stomach has several identifiable features, containing several folds of the mucosa layer, called rugae.
 Further, the stomach can be divided into 5 areas: